Shotyi Bole Shotyi Kichhu Nei: Plot

 During the gathering, Brajeswar appears distracted and uneasy, alluding to a high-profile murder case he is presiding over involving the stabbing of an elderly man by a young Muslim boy named Noor Islam and his elder brother.
 He reflects on the historical abolition of the jury system in India, following the 1973 case of Nanavati v.
 State of Maharashtra, expressing a nostalgic curiosity about how a jury might have deliberated such a verdict.

 As the party winds down and the guests leave, Brajeswar dozes off in his armchair.
-The narrative then transitions into a surreal dream sequence within his subconscious, where the departed guests inexplicably return and are joined by a mysterious new figure, Satya (Parambrata Chatterjee), a flamboyant homosexual fashion designer who acts as the group's provocateur and moral compass.
+The narrative then transitions into a surreal dream sequence within his subconscious, where the departed guests inexplicably return and are joined by a mysterious new figure, Satya, a flamboyant homosexual fashion designer who acts as the group's provocateur and moral compass.
 In this dream world, the twelve individuals—now transformed into a jury—must deliberate the guilt or innocence of Noor Islam in a confined, jury-room-like setting.
 The deliberation is not static; the environment fluidly shifts across symbolic locations drawn from Brajeswar's memories and psyche, including his study, a golf course, a theater where he once viewed a stage adaptation of 12 Angry Men, a rain-swept flyover from a past act of kindness, a family beach vacation spot, and a dense tropical forest from an old expedition.